26 years ago… My first publication!

 26 years ago!
 A quarter of a century must have seemed so far away to a couple of 20 year old’s.
 Wow!

-Anyway, here is a link to the PDF of the actual scan of the published story and of the cleaned up version.
+Anyway, here is a link to the PDF of the actual scan of the published story and of a cleaned up version.
 I should warn you that you are about to read the “creative” (in quotes, quite deliberately) ramblings of two kids in their early twenties.
 So click the links at your own risk.

 Mishra, P., & Narasimhan, A. (1987, August).
 And we all fall down.
 Science Today.